Version Information: Version 1.0 +Caplifive

 2.5.1.
 Program Counter

-) is changed to contain a capability only.
+The program counter (pc) is changed to contain a capability only.

 During the instruction fetch stage, an exception is raised when any of the following conditions is met: